 Methods that recovery coaches may use to sustain sobriety include face-to-face meetings, daily check-ins via phone or text, and remote alcohol monitoring.
 Whether coaches and clients can meet in-person or whether they’re miles away, the important thing is for them to remain connected.
-While conversations will help the recovery coach gauge how clients are feeling, Soberlink’s real-time reminders, testing, and alerts allow clients to build structure into their day and consistently document their sobriety.
+While conversations will help the recovery coach gauge how clients are feeling, Soberlink’s real-time reminders, testing, and alerts allow clients to build structure and accountability into their day and consistently document their sobriety.
 Knowing that they will be tested can help clients remain more conscious of their choices and more deliberate with their actions.
 “All the little roadblocks, all of those firsts: a family dinner and everyone’s drinking, a business trip, or they’re alone on a plane, and the flight attendant asks them if they want something to drink.
 The thing that is nice about Soberlink is that it helps people get in front of these kinds of things … It helps to keep people accountable and honest,” Shaw says.

 Continued care options, like those mentioned above, help ensure individuals feel supported in their recovery journey, instead of overwhelmed.
 As the first year of sobriety can often be the most challenging, aftercare for AUD is essential to hold individuals accountable and set up success for long-term recovery.
 The length of time that clients may choose to spend in aftercare may vary depending on the avenues they choose and how confident they feel in their journey.
 Generally speaking, the duration of aftercare should extend for a minimum of three to six months, according to the Psychiatry Journal.
 Participation lasting at least twelve months, however, can be critical for long-term recovery, the Journal continues.
 As AUD is commonly viewed as a chronic condition that can often be cyclical with episodes of recovery and relapse, the Journal found that, “continuing care over a protracted period of time, supplemented with routine monitoring, appears to be a more viable option than a series of independent treatment episodes.”